 - Lost wages

-- Loss of earning capacity if you suffer a permanent disability which prevents you from doing your job
+- Loss of earning capacity if you suffer a permanent disability that prevents you from doing your job

 - Physical pain and suffering